The Content Repurposing Workflow: From One LinkedIn Post to 6 Formats in 20 Minutes

 Where a tool collapses the 20 minutes

 Steps 2 and 3, mapping and tone adaptation, are the slowest by hand.
-This is exactly what Postflip automates: you paste one LinkedIn post and get five platform-native drafts in seconds, each already adapted in tone and format.
-At 9.99 dollars per month, it does the mechanical part so your 20 minutes drops to about 5, most of which is light editing.
+This is exactly what Postflip automates: you paste one LinkedIn post and get six platform-native drafts in seconds, each already adapted in tone and format.
+At €9.99 per month, it does the mechanical part so your 20 minutes drops to about 5, most of which is light editing.

 The workflow still matters.
 The tool just removes the repetitive middle.